maysara-elshewehy/io/docs/String/api/alloc.md

 # [←](../String.md) `String`.`alloc`

-> Allocate or reallocate the string string to a new size.
+> Allocate or reallocate the string to a new size.

 ```zig
 pub fn alloc(_self: *String, _size: Types.len) !void